ber00063/HTTP-Server/README.md

 utilizes mutexes to safely update the server queue.

 Every function implements error handling for function and system calls and safely responds to errors.

+The server files were provided by the professor.